-I have a great Father.
+Let me start by saying: I have a great Dad.
 A lot of us do.
-Some of us even think we have the best Dad ever.
+Some of us even think we have the best Father in the entire World.
 I would surely number myself among this group.
 I think my Dad is amazing.
-And of course, with it being Father’s Day, I was reflecting back on what I’ve learned from this man over the course of my life.
+And of course, with it being Father’s Day, I was reflecting back on the lessons I’ve learned from this man over the course of my life.

 #1 Always Do Your Best

 I can’t tell you how many times I heard this growing up.
-It was the first half of a mantra that my Dad would repeat constantly throughout my childhood years.
+It was the first half of a mantra that my Dad would repeat religiously throughout my childhood years.
 He kept this code for himself too.
-My Dad has always worked construction or similarly demanding jobs.
-And a lot of men come home from less demanding jobs and take a break and relax.
+You see, my Dad has always worked construction or similarly challenging jobs.
+There are many men who come home from less physically demanding jobs and take a break and relax.
 Have their own downtime.
 But my Dad would go to work and give 100% for his boss, then come home and give 100% to us.
 I don’t remember my dad coming home and being too tired to play.
 My dad came home and played catch with us, and tickled us, and chased us around.
+Doing less than his best was never an option for him.

 #2 Always Tell the Truth